LuiseFreese/mermaid/README.md

 ```

 This will:
-1. 📝 **Prompt for solution name** - Enter a descriptive name for your Dataverse solution
+1. **Prompt for solution name** - Enter a descriptive name for your Dataverse solution
-2. 🏷️ **Prompt for publisher prefix** - Enter 2-8 characters unique to your organization
+2. **Prompt for publisher prefix** - Enter 2-8 characters unique to your organization
-3. ✅ **Show configuration summary** - Review your settings before proceeding
+3. **Show configuration summary** - Review your settings before proceeding
-4. 🚀 **Create the solution** - Build entities and relationships in Dataverse
+4. **Create the solution** - Build entities and relationships in Dataverse

 ### Solution Naming

-The tool supports user-friendly solution names with spaces and special characters:
+The tool supports user-friendly solution names with spaces and special characters like `Customer Management System` amd handles the technical requirements:

-✅ **Good Solution Names:**
-- "Customer Management System"
-- "Inventory Tracker 2025"
-- "HR Portal - Employee Data"

-The tool automatically handles the technical requirements:
 - **Display Name**: Shown exactly as you enter it in Dataverse (e.g., "Customer Management System")
 - **Technical Name**: Auto-generated API-safe name using PascalCase (e.g., "CustomerManagementSystem")

-This gives you the best of both worlds - readable names for users and API-compliant names for the system.

 ### Available npm Scripts